 Authentic Italian cuisine takes the spotlight at Rocca’s, where the breezy patio overlooks the action on Main Street.
 Look for modern Latin fare at his casual eatery Mano Taqueria, where the burritos are stuffed with local meats and local produce.
 Seven homemade hot sauces line the counter.
 Another quick and tasty option is Kind Roots Cafe, specializing in all-natural vegan and vegetarian meals.

 As your taste buds will discover, "farm-to-table" is more than a culinary buzzword in Lexington.
 At The Red Hen, Haywood's and Taps, the short but robust menus change weekly based on what's newly available.
-At Southern Inn, Mano Taqueria, Pure Eats, and Kind Roots Cafe, savor meats, cheeses, grains and desserts sourced regularly from Shenandoah Valley farms and mills.
+At Southern Inn, Mano Taqueria, Pure Eats, and Blue Phoenix Cafe, savor meats, cheeses, grains and desserts sourced regularly from Shenandoah Valley farms and mills.

 Just look at those tomatoes and carrots!
 Bright, fresh, and flavor-packed.
 As local chefs will tell you, the Shenandoah Valley is unique when it comes to produce.
 The Valley's hills aren't well-suited to large-scale agricultural enterprises, but small family farms thrive on the rich soil.
 Dozens of farms dot the landscape, and they sit within a range of micro-climates, which supports a variety of produce.